Prof-M-s-Classroom/programming-assignment-2-t-2ddy/README.md

 ## **9. Edge Cases & Testing**
 (Describe at least one edge case you tested and its outcome.)
+Tested the case where someone enters an invalid input

 Example:
 > I tested a scenario where the player reaches a dead-end (leaf node) and ensured the program correctly ends the game.